rjshap/AutoSharesAPI/user-guide/web-terminal/user-widgets/watchlists.md

 ### Cross-Platform Synchronization of Watchlists

-ETNA Trader being a cross-platform solution, all user data is always in sync in both ETNA Trader Web and the mobile apps.
-That also applies to watchlists — any modification made to the contents of any watchlist in ETNA Trader Web will immediately be reflected in the mobile apps and vice versa.
-In this way you can always be sure that there's no mismatch between watchlist data in any ETNA Trader app you use in you day-to-day trading.
+AutoShares being a cross-platform solution, all user data is always in sync in both AutoShares Web and the mobile apps.
+That also applies to watchlists — any modification made to the contents of any watchlist in AutoShares Web will immediately be reflected in the mobile apps and vice versa.
+In this way you can always be sure that there's no mismatch between watchlist data in any AutoShares app you use in you day-to-day trading.